 When you’re making these cherry scones, you’ll use the amaretto to infuse and rehydrate the dried cherries.

-If you love this idea, you’ll love these tea soaked cherries – one of my favorite ice cream toppings.
+If you love this idea, you’ll love tea soaked cherries – one of my favorite ice cream toppings.

 Dried fruit is lacking moisture – hence the name – so letting it sit in liquid plumps them up a bit.
 So in lieu of hot water, we’re using that glorious almond flavor of amaretto.